webscopeio/DockerWorkshop/README.md

 Do you recognize the logo? :sunglasses:

 _NOTE_
-We could just `run` command and docker will automatically donwload all images needed.
+We could just `run` command and docker will automatically download all images needed.
 We use `pull` just for educational purposes.

 Let's examine this image closely.